-KIND’s Family Separation Response Team is addressing the profound crisis caused by the Trump Administration taking children away from their parents upon arrival at the U.S. border during its “Zero Tolerance Policy.”
+KIND’s Family Separation Response Team is addressing the profound crisis caused by the Trump Administration taking children away from their parents upon arrival at the U.S. border before, during, and after the “Zero Tolerance Policy.”
 We are helping children and families address the long-term consequences of this devastating policy and seek protection.